yosukeyung/SkinMate/README.md

 ## 🌐Deployment Architecture

 - Frontend: Seamlessly deployed to Vercel utilizing the Vite framework preset.

+- Database: Supabase acts as the cloud database and authentication provider.

 - Backend: Hosted on Hugging Face Spaces utilizing Docker and FastAPI to efficiently handle heavy PyTorch tensor computations and computer vision inferences in the cloud.